-#498 BUSINESS LAW Credit: .50 Semester

-Prerequisite: None Grades: All No Fee
+#498 BUSINESS LAW Credit: .50 Semester Prerequisite: None Grades: All No Fee

-Business I aw is designed to help t he student recognize legal implication ns in his/her daily activities

 Business Law is designed to help the student recognize legal implications in his/her daily activities, to develop respect for laws and the realization that laws exist for the protection of society.
 The course content includes civil, criminal, consumer, and bankruptcy law.
 We will also participate in a mock trial.
 General Business and upper-class status recommended.